bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 In fashion, there was an explosion of colors in the 1860s, brought about purely from the development of aniline dyes in 1856.
 Now you could have purple without tens of thousands of sea snails.
 McMansions, with their disastrous roof lines, came about only a few years after the nail plates and pre-fabbed roof trusses; those roofs would be uneconomical with hand-cut rafters and skilled carpenters.
 Raymond Loewy created Streamline Moderne because modern welding processes became practically possible in the 1920s and 30s.
 The Mannesmann seamless tube process was invented in 1885, leading to steel framed bicycles very quickly and once the process was inexpensive enough, applied to the Wassily chair, a Bauhaus masterpiece, in 1925.

-The Great Wave off Kanagawa was printed in 1831, and it couldn't have been created much earlier.
+_The Great Wave off Kanagawa_ was printed in 1831, and it couldn't have been created much earlier.
+The blue of _The Great Wave_ is Prussian blue, a synthetic pigment that didn't exist before 1704.
 A shipment of Prussian Blue arrived in Japan in 1747, but it was sent back for some reason.
 Prussian Blue wasn't used in Japan until 1752.
-Give that a few decades for fashion to catch on, and by 1831 Hokusai was carving the Great Wave.
-Two decades before the black ships arrived to force Japan to open its ports to the world.
+By the time Prussian blue was readily available to Japanese printmakers in large quantities, Hokusai was carving the Great Wave.
+Two decades before the black ships arrived and Japan opened its ports to the world.
 The most famous piece of Japanese art exists because of European imports.

 The point is, things exist because of the environment they were created in.
 And this Thinking Machine could not have been built any earlier.